Using WPML with the AVADA theme

 - Make sure you have the latest versions of the theme and of the WPML plugins, and that they are all activated.
 These include WPML Multilingual CMS, WPML String Translation and WPML Translation Management.

-- The problem does not appear if the WPML plugins are deactivated, and it does appear when only the core WPML plugins are activated.
-In other words, try to make sure that it is an issue of compatibility of Avada with WPML, since otherwise Avada support is likely to be able to help you better.
+- Check that the problem does not appear if the WPML plugins are deactivated, and it does appear when only the core WPML plugins are activated.
+In other words, try to make sure that it is an issue of compatibility of Bridge with WPML; otherwise Avada support is likely to be able to help you better.